Marinated Tomato Salad

 Storage

-Store in an airtight container in the refrigerator for 2 to 3 days.
+Refrigerator: Store in an airtight container in the fridge for 2-3 days.

 More Salad Recipes